Ferrous vs Non-Ferrous Metals

-The Difference Between Ferrous and Non-Ferrous Metals
+The Difference Between Ferrous vs. Non-Ferrous Metals

 One of the most important categorizations is whether a metal is ferrous or non-ferrous.
 In order to understand why this categorization is important, we first need to understand the difference between ferrous and non-ferrous metals.

 On the surface, the difference is blindingly simple.
 Ferrous metals contain iron, and non-ferrous metals do not.
 However, there’s much more to that distinction than a simple black and white definition.
 Some non-ferrous metals do contain iron, but only in trace amounts.
 If iron is the first, second, or third main component, the metal is usually categorized as ferrous.
 Any other amounts usually lead to the metal being categorized as non-ferrous.
-However, it goes beyond that.
+However, the categorization process still goes beyond that.
 The different compositions and uses of ferrous and non-ferrous metals are vast.
 Let’s examine some of the main qualities apparent in ferrous and non-ferrous metals.

-Qualities of Ferrous Metals
+Properties of Ferrous Metals

 Durability

-Iron and many types of steel are all common examples of ferrous metals.
-These ferrous metals are well-known and popular because of how long they last.
-As you can imagine, thanks to the durability of these composites, ferrous metals are often used in construction, pipelines, and even the creation of tools.
+Iron and many types of steel are common examples of ferrous metals.
+These metals are well-known and popular because of how long they last.
+As you can imagine, thanks to the durability of these composites, ferrous metals are often used in construction, pipelines, and the creation of tools.
 Cast iron skillets are a great example of the durability of ferrous metals.

-When you look at the uses of ferrous metals, you’ll recognize many products that are associated with strength.
+When you look at the uses of ferrous metals, you’ll recognize many products associated with strength.
 Products such as railroad tracks and cars rely on this strength to do their jobs over many years.

 Malleability